oscar8880/keyboard-shortcut-plugin/README.md

 ## Usage

 Once the Plugin is running, you can open a guide to available shortcuts by pressing the 'G' key, or by clicking the question mark in the top left of the UI.
-There you will find a list of actions that can be triggered via the keyboard, and the key combinations require to trigger them.
+There you will find a list of actions that can be triggered via the keyboard, and the key combinations required to trigger them.

 ## Deployment